CNAG-Biomedical-Informatics/convert-pheno/docs/mapping-steps.md

 If the output is set to [Phenopackets v2](pheonpacket.md) then a second step (`bff2pxf`) is performed (see diagram above).

 !!!
-Tip "BFF and PXF community alignment"
+Warning "BFF and PXF community alignment"
-    Currently, we are prioritizing the mapping of terms that, in our assessment, hold the most significance.
-Our hope is that Beacon v2 Models will increasingly align with Phenopackets v2, streamlining the conversion process in the future.
+    At present, we have prioritized mapping the terms that we deem most critical in facilitating basic semantic interoperability.
+We anticipate that Beacon v2 Models will become more aligned with Phenopackets v2, which will simplify the conversion process in future updates.
+We aim to refine the mappings in future iterations, with the community providing a wider range of case studies.